Mudassir45/ReFungibleTokens-DeFi/README.md

 # ReFungibleTokens-DeFi
-Creating Non Fungible Tokens and using it for Re Fungible Tokens NFT &amp; RFT Tokens
+Creating Non Fungible Tokens and using it as Re Fungible Tokens.

+### Project Workflow:
+- Creating ICO of Non Fungible Tokens.
+- Buyer can purchase shares of NFT Token as share of an Asset.
+- Shares will be given in DAI Token to buyers.
+- Buyers can earn more if the Price of NFT Token increases.
+- ICO Owner can also withdraw after the End of an ICO.